 Normally 8-bit microcontroller would be applied to a simple and small system while 32-bit microcontroller would be applied to a more complicated system.
 8-bit microcontroller has the advantage of cost and small size; but 32-bit microcontroller has the advantage of accessibility.
 Take Cortex-M architecture for example, due to the support of C++ library, it is easy for designers to write firmware inside it.

 For the ability of control and process, 32-bit microcontroller is definitely superior to 8-bit one.
 Since 8-bit microcontroller could only do simple calculations, it is efficient to deal with interrupt and latency.
-Moreover, 32-bit microcontroller is capable of controlling more modules or devices; the responsive time would be longer than that of 8-bit one.
 For RAM efficiency, it depends on the calculation type; 8-bit microcontroller is more efficient in terms of simple calculation while 32-bit microcontroller is more efficient in terms of complicated calculation.

 |8-bit MCU||32-bit MCU|